 label: Saccharomyces cerevisiae

-description: Histone deacetylase HDA1 (Hda1p) is a Class II zinc-dependent HDAC
+description: Histone deacetylase HDA1 (Hda1p) is a Class II zinc-dependent HDAC and the

-chromatin, regulating gene silencing, chromatin organization, and
+states to regulate epigenetic gene expression, chromatin organization, and

 existing_annotations: